Find Product

 Civil engineering company, mixed HGV/plant fleet, multiple live sites

 Needs: specialist HGV fleet cover (O licence implications), plant policy for working operations, hired-in plant endorsement, site-specific CAR per project.
 Fleet motor for road transit only.
-Requires specialist construction broker panel.
+Needs a specialist construction broker panel.

 Scenario 4